Troubleshoot connecting to a project

 401 - Not Authorized

 The most common error page is the 401 Not Authorized error, which occurs when your identity doesn't have permissions to enter an organization.
-Common reasons for the error include:
+See the following common reasons for the error:

 - Your identity isn't a member of the organization.